CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 }
 ````

-All properties of the "queues" object are optional.
+All properties inside the "queues" object are optional.
 If you leave an option out,
 MailerQ will use the default queue from the config file.
 If you include a
 queue but set it to a null value, the queue will not be used.
 Thus, if you for
 example want to process only the errors for a certain e-mail, you can only set